Updated 23 February 2026 to reflect changes for the 2026 season and also the latest research data re attendances etc.

 “I think it's a wise decision, especially because it's in favour of the show,” Marquez stated.
 As a rider I like Sundays, because that's when the races take place.
 Sprint races will make MotoGP more spectacular and give a different point of view of the weekend.
 There will be less time for testing, and that will make the work of the factories even more important.”

-Jack Miller and Joan Mir have also welcomed the idea of Sprint races to help lift the sport to a new and exciting level.
+Jack Miller and Joan Mir also welcomed the idea of Sprint races to help lift the sport to a new and exciting level.

 It is interesting to note that according to Dorna Sports, the FIM and the International Race Teams Association, the proposal was unanimously backed by all teams.

-It has been a long time since MotoGP has been given a shake up like this one and I know I am looking forward to the additional excitement being added to the schedule as I am sure many other fans are.
+It has been a long time since MotoGP had been given a shake up like this one and I cannot argue Dorna needed to do something to reinvigorate the sport and bring it to even greater heights.